Web Application Security (OWASP Top 10)

 6. Vulnerable and Outdated Components

 Using libraries with known vulnerabilities introduces risk outside your direct control.
-Dependency management is a critical security responsibility.
+Dependency management and secure CI/CD pipelines are critical security responsibilities.

 7. Identification and Authentication Failures